clojure-grimoire/grimoire/resources/1.4.0/clojure.test/testing-contexts-str/docstring.md

 Returns a string representation of the current test context.
-Joinsstrings in *testing-contexts* with spaces.
+Joins strings in *testing-contexts* with spaces.